NPPC-UK/PlantReader/README.md

 -----Full list of scripts used as part of SLR camera image capture

 camera_script.py
 Main Python 3 coordinator script.
 Runs read_rfid to fetch a plant name.
 Creates directories for images, sets up cameras and issues instructions to cameras with gphoto2.
 Sends file paths of captured images to server for processing.
+Requires the configparser library: https://docs.python.org/3/library/configparser.html#module-configparser

 read_rfid
 C program that reads from RFID tags.
 Will return the full experiment and plant ID from the tag as an output (e.g. AB1-01234).
 Must be compiled from main.c, mifare.c and db_connect.c using the correct libraries.